LG&E and KU Energy

 The company was created in 1998, when LG&E Energy, parent of LG&E, acquired KU Energy, parent of KU and ODP.
 In 2000, Powergen, a British-based company, acquired LG&E Energy, which still operated under that name.
 In 2002, German-based E.ON acquired Powergen; the following year, in 2003, E.ON transferred the LG&E Energy group to its American subsidiary, E.ON US Holdings.

 On April 28, 2010, PPL and E.ON announced a definitive agreement in which PPL was to acquire E.ON US for $7.625 billion.
 The sale was closed on November 1, 2010, with E-ON US becoming LG&E and KU Energy.

+LG&E

+The Louisville Gas & Electric Company traces its origins to 1838 and the Louisville Gas & Water Co. which distributed gas to the Louisville area (but not water, despite the name).
+It merged with other local utilities to form the Louisville Gas & Electric Company in 1913, and built a pipeline to West Virginia for natural gas delivery a year later.
+The 178-mile pipeline was the longest of its kind at the time.
+The company developed a hydroelectric plant at the McAlpine Locks and Dam starting in the 1920s, which was initially one of the largest in the world.

+LG&E reorganized as a holding company in 1990 to expand its operations, and by 1997 when it merged with KU Energy, it was one of the largest energy marketers in the United States.